-Several factors have led to Pittsburgh being incredibly well-positioned to maximize the impact of its farmers markets.
-Pittsburgh’s locating in the middle of an abundant agricultural region, combined with strong city and regional pride, and a robust network of food access nonprofits and organizations has allowed famers markets in the city to thrive for decades.
+Several factors have led to Pittsburgh being incredibly well-positioned to maximize the impact of its farmers' markets.
+Pittsburgh is located in the middle of an abundant agricultural region, combined with strong city and regional pride and a robust network of food access organizations, and has allowed for farmers markets in the city to thrive for decades.

-In an effort to improve the markets that serve Pittsburgh residents, the City of Pittsburgh hired the Farmers Market Coalition to conduct a comprehensive analysis of the farmers market system.
-This included the seven markets that the City of Pittsburgh operates, as well as the 18+ privately-operated markets.
-The goal of this study was to understand the effectiveness of current markets throughout the city and develop a plan for growth that improves equitable access to fresh, affordable, culturally appropriate food, supports our regional food producers and promotes healthy eating choices for all residents.
+In an effort to improve the markets that serve Pittsburgh residents, the City of Pittsburgh hired the Farmers Market Coalition to conduct a comprehensive analysis, titled Strengthening Pittsburgh’s Farmers Markets, of the farmers market system.
+This analysis included the seven markets that the City of Pittsburgh operates, as well as the 18 privately-operated marketed.
+The goal of the study was to understand the effectiveness of current markets throughout the city and develop a plan for growth that improves equitable access to fresh, affordable and culturally appropriate food, supports our regional food producers, and promotes healthy eating choices for all residents.

-Based on findings from these initiatives the City should build upon the existing conditions within the farmers market system: provide city services to support market operations; facilitate sustained, structured collaboration between farmers markets and partners; and position City managed farmers markets as exemplars of best practices.
-By creating the framework and foundation required to bolster market operations across Pittsburgh, the City will create the conditions required for markets to take on the work of bringing new vendors and customers into the market system.
+Based on findings from these initiatives, the City should build upon the existing conditions within the farmers market system to provide city services to support market operations; facilitate sustained, structured collaboration between farmers' markets and partners; and, position City managed farmers markets as exemplars of best practices.
+By creating the framework and foundation required to bolster market operations across Pittsburgh, the City will create the conditions required for markets to take on the work of bringing new vendors and customers into the market.

 Farmers Market Websites

 - Fox Chapel Farmers Market at Shadyside Academy

 - Green Tree Farmers Market